SuperOfficeDocs/superoffice-docs/docs/apps/building-apps.md

 You may later change these settings, but these changes will revoke the current access to the tenants and require the customer administrator to re-approve the application.

 When we set up the application and send the client ID, client secret, and system user private key to you, we will also specify which web service endpoints your application will receive back by default.
-These endpoints are not changed unless you specifically ask for it.
+These endpoints are not changed unless you specifically ask for them.
 The same goes for any of the other capabilities or whitelisted URLs.

 ## Confused about where to start?